wb-driver/DRIVER2.0/web-installation.md

 ![production.sh](images/Installation_step2_1.png)

 ![production.sh](images/Installation_step2_2.png)

+This script will download all the necessary pre-requisites to run DRIVER 2.0 and also clone the code for front-end and backend

 You must define the constant values in the .env file.
 A template .env.sample is provided which contains the keys and values required to run DRIVER2.0.